-The National Religious Leadership Roundtable has served as an interfaith network for leaders from faith, spiritual and religious organizations who support equality for lesbian, gay, bisexual and transgender (LGBT) people.
+The National Religious Leadership Roundtable has served as an interfaith network for leaders from faith, spiritual and religious organizations who support equality for lesbian, gay, bisexual and transgender (LGBTQ) people.

 Over 50 organizations make up this dynamic Roundtable of religious leaders that share resources, support one another, and work in partnership with other justice seeking groups to:

-- Amplify the voice of pro-LGBT faith organizations in public discourse
+- Amplify the voice of pro-LGBTQ faith organizations in public discourse

-- Promote understanding of and respect for LGBT people within society at large and in communities of faith
+- Promote understanding of and respect for LGBTQ people within society at large and in communities of faith

-- Promote understanding and respect within LGBT communities for a variety of faith paths and for religious liberty
+- Promote understanding and respect within LGBTQ communities for a variety of faith paths and for religious liberty

 - Achieve commonly held goals which promote equality, spirituality, and justice